Drawtec/ShowPoE1ModTier/README.md

 ![ShowPoE1ModTierStashScaner1](https://github.com/user-attachments/assets/47e7c2fe-7199-47c4-9ca5-672f6ce9cd51)

-This should increase the Speed of determine how good an item is and this should help to stop wasting time witch Checking if the Mod has the highest Possible Tier
+This should increase the Speed of determine how good an item is and this should help to stop wasting time with Checking if the Mod has the highest Possible Tier